JDJCREATES/Google-Deepmind-2/TASKS-JDJ.md

+**1-1-26** HAPPY NEW YEAR JDJ..

+[] fix coder
+  > logic
+  > prompts
+  > optimizations and performance
+  > ensure it auto updates tasks list or Orchestrator?
+  > clearly define agent roles again, reassess need for 4..

 **12-31-25**

-[] update manually coded components to use onsen ui
+[] Update manually coded components to use onsen ui
-  > also why two terminal components? is xterm only one used?
+  > Also why two terminal components? is xterm only one used?
-  > fix xterm scrolling/interactivity
+  > Fix xterm scrolling/interactivity

 [] Create settings menu UI with onsen
-  > adhere to brand colors
+  > Adhere to brand colors
-  > opt-in settings for persistent adaptive agent llearning_context 0earning(to send to main ships)
+  > Opt-in settings for persistent adaptive agent llearning_context 0earning(to send to main ships)
-  > agent autonomy options specific to ShipS platform
+  > Agent autonomy options specific to ShipS platform
   > monaco editor settings tab
   > account settings

-[] add "step counting" to llm or otherwise hook into existing counting so its possible to undo to each reasoning step or tool call etc..
+[] Add "step counting" to llm or otherwise hook into existing counting so its possible to undo to each reasoning step or tool call etc..
   > explore letting llm reset to a recent previous one in case of major errors?)
   >use git perhaps?